5 Best Blue Light Blocking Glasses to Reduce Eye Strain at Night (2020)

 What makes these glasses stand apart from the competition is that they’re fully FDA-approved, so there’s no risk regarding the material’s safety.
 Swanwick Sleep also offers a lifetime warranty on these glasses, should you encounter any issues.

 An important thing to mention is that Swanwick Sleep recommends not wearing the glasses while driving or operating heavy machinery.
 The color distortion is high enough to potentially pose a health hazard in such situations.

 So far so good, except the price of these glasses is far from low.
 Truth be told, most people may not need all these features, and there are many affordable glasses that do good enough job of protecting your eyes from blue light.
 On the other hand, if you’re often exposed to a high amount of blue light for an extended period of time, this might be a good investment.

 This is especially so if your hardware isn’t capable of correcting for blue light at night.
 However expensive the Swannies are, they are nowhere close to buying a new phone or PC.
-But if you want a good night's sleep then price might and getting the best blue blocking glasses is on your to do list.
+But if you want a good night's sleep then the price might and getting the best blue-blocking glasses is on your to-do list.
 Then these might do perfectly for you.